SysKitTeam/docs-point/docs/releases/cloud/point-2026-01-27-release-note.md

 ## Improvements & Bug Fixes

-* **Fixed an issue** where SharePoint sites remained in Point even after their geo-location was removed which caused sync failures.
+* **Fixed an issue** where SharePoint sites remained in Point even after their geo-location was removed, which caused sync failures.
   * Syskit Point now detects geo-locations that no longer exist in Microsoft 365 and automatically deletes affected sites.

-* **Fixed an issue** where OneDrive sites that were deleted years ago were shown as *Deleted* but still incorrectly marked as *Can Be Restored*.
+* **Fixed an issue** where OneDrive sites that were deleted more than 93 days ago were shown as *Deleted* but still incorrectly marked as *Can Be Restored*.
-  * OneDrive sites that were deleted more than 93 dys ago are now correctly detected as hard-deleted during autodiscovery and sync.
+  * OneDrive sites that were deleted more than 93 days ago are now correctly detected as hard-deleted during autodiscovery and sync.

 * **Fixed an issue** where certain folders were missing from sync due to invalid or incomplete sharing link data, and would show the following error:
   ```